Yoav666s/dnd-wiki/collections/_races/nornfeld/soulwalker.md

 > And I am somewhere in between.

 # The Face of Undeath
 Soulwalkers are beings that don't belong in the material plane nor in the ethereal plane.
 Their bodies are spectral, seemingly made of some partly incorporeal, physical force.
+They are a shadow of whoever they've been in life, a ghost of someone who once knew love and hate, a phantom that now wanders throughout the land, seeking closure.

 # Soulwalker Traits
 As a Soulwalker, you have the following traits.